-However, in reality there are more factors which affect the rates at which you are taxed, and make pensions more financially efficient for building wealth – with the limitation of course that they cannot be accessed until age 55.
+However, in reality there are more factors which affect the rates at which you are taxed, and make pensions more financially efficient for building wealth – with the limitation of course that they cannot be accessed until age 55+.

 - If you have not yet maxed out your employer’s contributions to your pension scheme, do so – this is essentially free money/extra salary which can only be accessed by saving it in to a pension, do not turn it down.

 - If you are a higher rate taxpayer or above, the tax relief on your contributions is likely to be worth more than the tax you will pay in retirement.
 For example you could receive 40% tax relief on the way in, but pay only 20% tax on the way out.